educational program 10-12 years

-To prepare your visit to the In Flanders Fields Museum, an educational package has been put together based on Andrew's Dream Museum.
-You will find explanations about the book, our educational program, and a guide to visit the museum
+This educational package based on Andrew's Dream Museum helps you prepare your visit to the In Flanders Fields Museum.
+You will find explanations about the book, the educational program, and a guide to the museum.

 at work with Andrew

-With a little note & scrapbook based on Andrew's Dream Museum pupils can work independently in the museum.
-Andrew guides them through the exhibition.
-Very recognizable for those who have read the book in advance or in the classroom, a trigger for those who don't know it yet.
+With a small note & scrapbook based on Andrew's Dream Museum, your pupils can work independently in the museum, while Andrew guides them through the exhibition.
+For those who read and discussed the book in class, and create curiosity for those who haven't.

-You can have the booklets readily printed for your pupils at the entrance desk.
+You can have the booklets printed for your pupils at the entrance.

 Andrew's Dream Museum

-Andrew is enchanted when he visits the In Flanders Fields Museum with his dad (who works there).
-The next day he runs all day through the house and from the shed to the cellar.
-With what he collects he opens his own Dream Museum in the evening.
+Andrew is enchanted when he visits the museum with his dad (who works there).
+The next day he runs around the house all day, from the shed to the cellar.
+In the evening, he opens his own Dream Museum with what he collected.

-During the workshop, recognizable objects from Andrew's museum are juxtaposed with objects and stories from the First World War.
+During this hands-on workshop, recognisable objects from Andrew's museum are juxtaposed with objects and stories from the First World War.

 Andrew's guided visit